Armenia–Croatia relations

 Bilateral relations exist between Armenia and Croatia.
-Diplomatic relations between the countries were established on 8 July 1996.
+Diplomatic relations between the countries were established on 8 July 1994.
 Armenia is represented in Croatia by its embassy in Rome, Italy, while Croatia is represented in Armenia by its embassy in Athens, Greece.
 In 2011, both countries have established honorary consulates, Armenia's residing in Zagreb, while Croatia's residing in Yerevan, the capitals of the respective countries.

-Armenia is a member of the Eurasian Economic Union (ECU), while Croatia is a member of the European Union (EU).
-Though, Armenia is a signatory of the European Union Association Agreement.
+Armenia is a signatory of the European Union Association Agreement.
+Both countries are members of the Council of Europe and the OSCE.